custom-cards/button-card/README.md

 You can use this card in [sections views](https://www.home-assistant.io/dashboards/sections/) (the default in home assistant since early 2024).

-To enabled compatibility with sections (meaning the card adjusts its size automatically and aligns with the other cards), you need to add `section_mode: true` to the configuration of your card.
+To enable compatibility with sections (meaning the card adjusts its size automatically and aligns with the other cards), you need to add `section_mode: true` to the configuration of your card.
 This will set the CSS card height to 100% and allow modification of its size using the default `grid_options` available with all cards used in sections.

 For users with heavily modified cards using `styles`, you might need to adjust your configuration once enabling `section_mode`.